Meet the Innkeepers

 Katherine Lemay Brown

-Katherine is a retired USAF Colonel and a 25-year career military officer with over 17 years experience in the protocol/hospitality service industry.
-She has served as the director of protocol for four four-star general officers, as a protocol officer to two other four-star general officers, and as a member of the Presidential Transition Team under President Clinton.
+Katherine is a USAF Colonel retired and a 25-year career military officer with over 17 years experience in the protocol/hospitality service industry.
+She has served as the director of protocol for four four-star general officers, as a protocol officer to two other four-star general officers, and as a military aide to the Presidential Transition Team for President Clinton.
 Her duties included event planning and management, strategic political-military planning; lodging; menu selection; provision of entertainment; transportation; and, security.
-She has been responsible for conducting visits by the President and Vice-President of the United States, the Queen of England, senior military officers of all Services and Foreign Nations, to include the Chairman of the Joint Chiefs of Staff, Senators, Congressmen and Governors to name just a few.
+She has been responsible for conducting visits by the President and Vice-President of the United States, the Queen of England, senior military officers of all Services and Foreign Nations, to include the Chairman of NATO and the Joint Chiefs of Staff, Senators, Congressmen and Governors to name just a few.
 She also has military experience in administration, budget and finance, intelligence and communications.

 Dr. Bruce Brown